Sequential Fundraising and Mutual Insurance: Solution Properties

 \begin{conjecture} [$\pi_1 \geq \pi_0$] Except at irregular states $(L, B, n)$, for every public likelihood $L$, $B$ investments outstanding and $n$ players remaining with equality only in a cascade or for $B \leq 0$. \end{conjecture}

-Conjecture \ref{pi-conj} has an immediate consequence on social insurance, namely that in {\em every} state in a sequential fundraising players assume social insurance.
+Conjecture \ref{pi-conj} has an immediate consequence on mutual insurance, namely that in {\em every} state in a sequential fundraising players assume mutual insurance.
 Indeed, wherever the conjecture is true, \eqref{threshold} translates into $L \frac{x}{1-x} \leq 1$, with equality only for $B \leq 1$ or in a cascade.
 On the other hand, with the same public likelihood, the last player's equilibrium strategy $x'$ satisifies $L \frac{x'}{1-x'} = 1$.
 Therefore $x \leq x'$.

-\begin{corollary} [Social Insurance] Let $x_i$ be the strategy of player $i \in [n]$ in MPE with prior likelihood $L$, $B$ investments outstanding and $n$ players remaining.
+\begin{corollary} [Mutual Insurance] Let $x_i$ be the strategy of player $i \in [n]$ in MPE with prior likelihood $L$, $B$ investments outstanding and $n$ players remaining.
 If Conjecture \ref{pi-conj} holds, i.e., if $\pi_1(L, B, n) \geq \pi_0(L, B, n)$, then $x_i \leq \sigma(L, 1, 1)$ with equality only for the last player or in an up-cascade. \end{corollary}